Chris99ChangHo/Chris99ChangHo/README.md

 ### Hi there 👋

-I'm **Chris99ChangHo/Chris99ChangHo** , a passionate senior student majoring in Software Engineering and double majoring in Artificial Intelligence at the Department of Computer Science.
+I'm **Chris99ChangHo/ChangHo Jang** , a passionate senior student majoring in Software Engineering and double majoring in Artificial Intelligence at the Department of Computer Science.

 Here are some ideas to get you started: